dt-cs/IST-402-Code/README.md

 # Project Overview

-MeetSumm is a meeting analysis and summarization platform that leverages AI to extract structured insights from meeting transcripts.
+Our meeting analysis and summarization application leverages AI to extract structured insights from meeting transcripts.
 The system integrates **Zoom/YouTube transcript extraction**, **AI summarization**, and **vector search** for actionable insights.

 The architecture is divided into two main layers: